 6. How do you prefer to interact with vendors?

 There are a few answers you might get to this question.
 Some might say chat; some might say email, some may tell you that they prefer to be contacted via phone, or be approached directly in the store.
 Again, you don’t want to seem too desperate when approaching them.
-You want to approach them as natural as possible and adjust your style and medium of communication, according to the ones they prefer.
+You want to approach them as naturally as possible and adjust your style and medium of communication, according to the ones they prefer.

 7. Describe a recent purchase